-Matt Davies, CPA, CMA, CISM, C.DIR.
-Matt is responsible for the vision, strategy and leadership of Ciena’s IT Risk Management and Cybersecurity team.
-Ciena is a network strategy and technology company with expertise to deliver solutions for next-generation networks.
-Prior to joining Ciena he held leadership positions at Akara Corporation and Deloitte Consulting.
-Matt possesses outstanding business acumen and has extensive experience in the areas of IT Risk Management, Cybersecurity and Mergers and Acquisitions.
-Matt has also authored articles on business strategy and has been a panel member speaking on digital disruption, current and emerging technologies and cybersecurity.
+Matt Davies, CPA, CMA, CISM, CCISO, C.DIR.
+Matt is a management consultant and director.
+He previously led Ciena’s global IT Risk Management and Cybersecurity team.
+Ciena is a network strategy and technology company.
+Prior to joining Ciena, Matt held leadership positions at Akara Corporation and Deloitte.
+Matt possesses outstanding business acumen and has extensive experience in the areas of Strategy, Information Technology/Cybersecurity, Risk Management, and Mergers and Acquisitions.
+Matt has also authored articles, delivered webinars, and served as a panel member speaking on strategy, digital disruption, current and emerging technologies and cybersecurity.

 Jan Harder has spent 21 years serving the residents of Barrhaven as their municipal representative.
 She often states that for the majority of her life she has been, and continues to be, employed in the customer service industry.

 Jan was a successful business professional prior to being elected in 1997 to the former City of Nepean council, and is now a recognized leader on council who has been proud to call Barrhaven home for 35 years.